-Redwood National Park is in Northern California.
-Around half a million visitors arrive every year to see the home of the tallest trees in the world.
-While there is plenty to do for everyone, let’s look at the best things to do in Redwood National Park with kids.
+Redwood National Park is situated in Northern California.
+Around half a million visitors arrive every year to see the home of some of the tallest trees in the world!

 It is free to get and quite a simple process.
 Just apply online about two or seven days before you plan on hiking there.
 The lock combination is sent, then you are free to hike the trail and see the world’s tallest trees.

-So whereabouts is the tallest tree in the world?
+So whereabout is the tallest tree in the world?
 It is in the grove, but the location is kept secret.
-In order to protect the tree, there are no sign posts.
+In order to protect the tree, there are no signposts.
 Don’t be disappointed as kids can find it fun trying to guess which one it is!

 There are plenty of trails to explore the different parts of the park.
 Don’t be surprised if a tree has fallen down on the path.
 It is usually not removed from the path.
 In fact, what usually happens is the rangers cut a hole through it.

-Both trees are open all year and it is a once in a lifetime opportunity to drive through a redwood tree.
+Both trees are open all year and it is a one-off opportunity to drive through a redwood tree.
 In fact, it is the perfect opportunity for a photo, so don’t forget your camera!